ggiamarchi/vagrant-openstack-provider/README.md

 * `public_key_path` - The path to a public key to initialize with the remote server.
 This should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
+* `server_name` - The name of the server within RackSpace Cloud.
+This defaults to the name of the Vagrant machine (via `config.vm.define`), but can be overridden with this.
 * `username` - The username with which to access Rackspace.

 These can be set like typical provider-specific configuration: